 As in other fields of science, jobs dealing with marine mammals vary widely.
 Examples of marine mammal jobs include researcher, field biologist, fishery vessel observer, laboratory technician, animal trainer, animal care specialist, veterinarian, whale watch guide, naturalist, educator at any level and government or private agency positions in legislative, management, conservation, and animal welfare issues.
 Many marine mammal scientists work with museum displays and collections, as a curator, an artist, an illustrator, a photographer, or filmmaker.

-For those people who are specifically interested in a career in cetacean biology, unfortunately there are at present very few opportunities in this field in the UK due to the lack of funding.
-However, we hope that current public interest and concern for cetaceans will provide a stimulus for resources to be made available, which would result in an increase in the number of permanent posts involving cetacean research.
+For those people who are specifically interested in a career in cetacean biology, unfortunately there are at present relatively few opportunities in this field in the UK due to the lack of funding.
+However, we hope that current public interest and concern for cetaceans will provide a stimulus for more resources to be made available, which would result in an increase in the number of permanent posts involving cetacean research.
 Lobbying your M.P., for example, might very well help!

-In the meantime there is a great deal that can be done on a voluntary basis and this is an excellent way of finding out exactly what is involved, whilst at the same time opening up opportunities for future work in this area.
+In the meantime, there is a great deal that can be done on a voluntary basis and this is an excellent way of finding out exactly what is involved, whilst at the same time opening up opportunities for future work in this area.

 What should you study?